batailley/webtoyaudio-looper/README.md

 ## Web Toy Audio Looper
-WTAL is little loop maker, originally done for my daughter as a cheap sound launcher it turned out to a playground for my javscript adventures.
+WTAL is little loop maker, originally built for my daughter as a cheap sound launcher it turned out to a playground for my javascript adventures.

 -------------------------------------------------------------